 Illinois considers construction essential, too.
 According to Executive Order No. 10, “Essential Infrastructure includes, but is not limited to…construction (including, but not limited to, construction required in response to this public health emergency, hospital construction, construction of long-term care facilities, public works construction, and housing construction).”

-Pennsylvania: Construction isn’t life-sustaining
+New York, Pennsylvania: Construction isn’t life-sustaining

 In Pennsylvania, the governor signed an order to shut down all non-life-sustaining business, beginning on March 23.
 The governor’s order says “No person or entity shall operate a place of business in the Commonwealth that is not a life sustaining business regardless of whether the business is open to members of the public.”